OumaimaFiyarhi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $((expression)) is the command to do arithmetic operations
 ** is an operator that calculates exponentiation
 # is used to convert from binary to decimal
+echo {a..z}{a..z} is a command that shows all combinations of two letters